(Photo credit: Rawpixel via Unsplash.)

 To that end, note the name of every person you speak with at the travel-insurance company; if they’re helpful, ask for them by name when you call again.
 Trip interruptions can be highly involved, time-sensitive situations; all other things being equal, you want to speak to the person with the most thorough knowledge of your case, so you don’t have to repeat yourself.

 While it’s still incumbent on you to read your travel insurance policy and have a basic understanding of what it covers, helpful people at the travel insurance company are vital to the successful handling of these complex claims.

 This crosses over into emergency medical evacuation territory, but if your trip interruption results in your hospitalization, you may be able to be transported to a “hospital of choice” – even if it’s back home, if that’s what you want.

 Hospital-of-choice coverage is a standard part of some high-end policies, though it’s more commonly found as a buyup option.
-In BHTP’s ExactCare® line of products, it’s part of the emergency-evacuation package.
+In BHTP’s ExactCare® line of plans, it’s part of the emergency-evacuation package.

 Choose your hospital of choice carefully.
 Often it’s not simply a matter of picking the hospital that’s closest to your home; you want to pick the hospital that’s most convenient for you and is able to best treat your medical emergency.
 If it was only about convenience, you may have been better off staying where you were.

 No one is expecting you to understand every facet of your policy and be able to recite it chapter and verse.
 However, everyone should be able to read through the schedule of benefits and the covered reasons for trip interruption and understand some important things that relate to trip interruption for medical reasons – such as who is covered under trip interruption.

 Is your domestic partner?
 Your business partner?
 An adopted child?
 A step-grandparent?
 Not all policies treat these relationships the same, so it’s important to read your policy and understand how they’re being treated by your insurer.
 And if you read that before you buy, so much the better.